-- the Electoral Court in Bloemfontein sits mainly during elections to deal with associated disputes; and
+- the Electoral Court in Bloemfontein sits mainly during elections to deal with associated disputes

 - the Tax Court in Pretoria deals with tax-related matters, including non-compliance with tax obligations.

 Regional courts, magistrates’ courts and periodical courts are all lower courts.
-During the 2017/18 financial year, there were 33 732 criminal backlog cases in the lower courts against a target of 30 344.
+There are 714 lower courts in South Africa.

 Circuit local divisions (periodical courts)